shirai91/technical-questions/README.md

   - Javascript need time to execute, and parse, and cause browser re-paint, in some case it will have poor performance

 ### Question 11
+How would you approach fixing browser-specific styling issues?

 Because fixing crossbroser-style issue is take so much time, and we always needed to rework from begin, while i'm developing a web application, i always follow the guidelines: